 How does CBD work?
-CBD oil can calm you down, reduce stress, relieve pain, and treat some physical health problems.
-How does the substance affect the brain and the rest of the body to produce these effects?
+How do different CBD products work within us?
+This amazing plant chemical can calm you down, reduce stress, relieve pain, and treat some physical health problems, but how does it affect the brain and the rest of the body to produce these effects?

-All of these things put together make CBD a powerful painkiller, anti-anxiety medication, and natural sleep aid.
+All of these things put together make CBD a powerful, natural alternative to many of the harmful medications on the market.

 Since CBD does not affect the brain the way THC does, it does not get you high.
-We do not yet fully understand how CBD works, but we know that it works in several ways:
+We do not yet fully understand how CBD works, but we know that it works in several ways, including:

 - CBD affects serotonin receptors.
 Serotonin, to oversimplify, is a chemical that makes you happy.
 CBD mimics the effect of serotonin, giving it an anti-anxiety effect.

 - CBD interacts with the TRPV1 receptor, which affects inflammation, body temperature, and perception of pain.
 Many other plant medicines work by interacting with other TRPV receptors, which there are dozens of.

 - CBD is anti-inflammatory.
 CBD activates the endocannabinoid system, which has all sorts of advantages, including treating rheumatoid arthritis as a topical lotion, or help relieve back pain.

 - CBD also indirectly deactivates or blocks the GPR55 receptor.
 The GPR55 receptor is associated with cancer cell growth and bone loss.